x

 After almost 20 years in office, his time as mayor is coming to an end.

-It all began back in August when OTB had initially announced that they would be looking for a new president and CEO.
-The question of whether the current Mayor of Buffalo would be interested in that role had also come up.
+Brown's journey to his next role began back in July when OTB had initially announced that they would be looking for a new president and CEO

-As early September approached those questions regarding Byron Brown taking the role became more real as the OTB selected him for the position and offered him a contract.
+As early September approached those questions regarding Byron Brown taking the role solidified as the OTB selected him for the position and offered him a contract.

 At an OTB special board meeting held on September 5, 2 On Your Side asked the members of the board tough questions regarding the selection which can be read by clicking here